Our team is here to help you in a safe and caring environment with the challenges of life

 With a Bachelor of Arts in Journalism and Public Relations and a master’s degree in Social Work, Nancy is a Licensed Independent Social Worker in Clinical Practice.

-Nancy has been married to a Presbyterian minister for 32 years and has raised three children now in college and graduate school.
+Nancy is married to a Presbyterian minister and has raised three children.
 Nancy loves to travel, cook, garden, exercise and spend time with her family.

 Eric Hartley